JamBelg/Time-Series-Forecasting-with-R/README.md

 ## Automatic models

 ### ARIMA
 ARIMA is abbreviation of Auto Regressive Integrative Moving Average.
 It is a combination of a moving average and autoregressive model.
+The only mode possible is regression, for engine you have two possibilities:</br>
+- auto_arima: for rapid estimation of model (by default)
+- arima: where you can adapt manually the settings of model
 ```
 model_fit_arima <- arima_reg() %>%
   set_engine("auto_arima") %>%